 Toward 5G

 Many research efforts have been focusing on the issues mentioned in the earlier sections, to solve them by enhancing the communication capacity, introducing new trends and so on.
 A recent research shows the potential of 5G in supporting these recent market trends, accommodating the mobile data traffic explosion as well as improving spectral efficiency.
-5G will be extremely superior than traditional 4G and go beyond expectation with 1000 times improvement on system capacity, 25 times improvement on average cell overall throughput, and 10 times higher spectral efficiency.
+5G will be far superior to traditional 4G and go beyond expectation with 1000 times improvement on system capacity, 25 times improvement on average cell overall throughput, and 10 times higher spectral efficiency.
 It can provide the cell center users with higher data rates that reach 10 Gbps and up to 5 Gbps for cell edge users.
 In addition, it can support more connected devices with an end-to-end (E2E) latency that is up to 5 times lower [15].

 Thesis Structure

 In this section, the thesis organization is presented as follow: An overview of the definition, classification, and the potential achievement of the D2D communication technology to cellular networks are introduced in chapter 2.
-In Chapter 3, the thesis focuses and contribution is explained briefly and a review of the recent related work is presented.
+In Chapter 3, the thesis focus and contribution is explained briefly and a review of the recent related work is presented.
 Chapter 4 is dedicated to present the details of simulation system model and problem formulation of our proposed algorithm studied in this thesis.
 In Chapter 5, the performance results of our proposed algorithms using Matlab-based simulations are introduced.
-Finally, in Chapter 6 the thesis conclusion and the future research is illustrated.
+Finally, in Chapter 6 the thesis conclusion and the future research are illustrated.

 Device to Device Communications

 The essential knowledge of D2D communications technology in cellular networks is provided in this chapter.
 Section 2.1, provides the D2D communications definition.
-The classification scenarios of the D2D communications is introduced in Section 2.2.
+The classification scenarios of the D2D communications are introduced in Section 2.2.
 In Section 2.3, the main performance gains are provided.
 In Sections 2.4 and 2.5, we discuss the importance of the proposed schema compared to the existing technologies and a sample of use cases and applications.
 The main challenges of the D2D communication are presented in the Section 2.6.
 Finally, the focus and motivation behind this thesis is addressed in last section 2.7.

 The Deﬁnition of D2D Communications